Ferrous and non-ferrous scrap metals

 Wire and cable

 Scrap metal recycling system is a series of equipment for volume reduction and separation of metal waste.
 The system is ideal for recycling resources and reclaiming valuable metals in many different variations and sizes.
 Wiscon enables you to recycle not only light metals but also aluminum, brass, copper, lead, stainless steel, titanium and zinc.

 No matter small or bulky, scattered or briquetted, ferrous or non-ferrous your waste is, the very first step is to process the scrap metals in a double shaft shredder.
 Determined by metal hardness and composition, one out of three types of robust rotor is pre-selected to accomplish your task.

 The low number of turns allows you to get a very high torque with super low power consumption.
 Gas nitriding is adopted to enhance surface hardness and anti-wearability of blades.
 The robust housing is machined in one setup for high accuracy and stiffness.
 Our technology allows you to make the most out of each cut, getting uniform shredded pieces.

 Separation and Reclamation

-In short, scrap metal recycling system breaks down scrap metal into pieces.
+In short, a scrap metal shredding system breaks down scrap metal into pieces.
 Next, separate the metals from plastics and impurities.
 The final products are highly valued and pure.
 You can view more recycling videos here.

-Once a recycling system is finished, Wiscon tests it with similar materials to show capability and output.
+Once a scrap metal shredder is finished, Wiscon tests it with similar materials to show capability and output.
 Seeing is believing, so you are greatly welcome to present and witness with us on site.
-If you cannot make in person, detailed videos and numerous photos will be prepared for you to exam.
+If you cannot make it in-person, detailed videos and numerous photos will be prepared for you to exam.